lasigeBioTM/K-RET-NEG/README.md

 ## Training the Model <a name="training-the-model"></a>

-To train and evaluate the Inhibitor Model, use the scripts in the `K-RET` directory:
+To train and evaluate the K-RET-NEG, use the scripts in the `K-RET` directory:

 1. **To replicate results and check different weights automatically:**